Police Arrest Seven Suspected Kidnappers in Kaduna

 The police also arrested three suspects at Hayin Naiya area of Kaduna, in connection with the abduction of a six-year-old boy on March 22, 2021.

-Those arrested, according to the police spokesman, include Jabir Salisu, Abba Ibrahim and Muhammed Shaibu all residents of the area.
+Those arrested, according to the police spokesman, included Jabir Salisu, Abba Ibrahim and Muhammed Shaibu all residents of the area.